I’m Erik – a product designer, developer, and translator. I stand for liberty, acceptance, and making the digital world a little kinder.

 Since I was a kid, I’ve been obsessed with how people interact with… well, everything.
-Websites, buttons, menus—languages, too.
+Websites, buttons, menus – languages, too.
 If something felt confusing, I wanted to know why.
 If it felt effortless, I wanted to bottle it.

 That curiosity turned into a craft: designing interfaces that respect people, writing code that stays out of the way, and translating ideas so they make sense across cultures.
-Liberty and acceptance aren’t abstract to me—they’re product requirements.
+Liberty and acceptance aren’t abstract to me – they’re product requirements.
 Good design includes; good language invites.

-Today I help teams go from vague idea → clear, working experience.
+Today I help teams go from vague idea to clear, working experience.
 Sometimes that’s UX and UI.
 Sometimes it’s a fast, accessible website.
 Sometimes it’s finding the right words in another language.
 Always: make it kinder, clearer, and genuinely useful.

 I’m openly myself and make space for everyone to be who they are.
 No discrimination, ever.